 Despite the effort we just went to, this is not to discount the usefulness of PSAPs.
 This is simply to demonstrate that if you are undergoing hearing loss and are concerned about getting your money’s worth, hearing aids are actually the smarter investment.

 If you are undergoing hearing loss, don’t spend your money on an appetizer when your ears need an entrée.
-If you’d like a good jumping-off point, check out our article on the best hearing aids of 2019.
+If you’d like a good jumping-off point, check out our article on the best hearing aid brands of 2019.

 So how do I figure out prices for my hearing aids?